Hamilton Camp: Career

 His television work includes a supporting role on He & She, a sitcom starring Richard Benjamin and Paula Prentiss, which ran for one season in 1967–68.
 He guest-starred on television shows such as The Rat Patrol, The Monkees, M*A*S*H, Soap, The Mary Tyler Moore Show, The Twilight Zone, Starsky and Hutch, Cheers, The Andy Griffith Show, Bewitched, Gomer Pyle, U.S.M.C., Three's Company and Lois & Clark: The New Adventures of Superman, as the older H. G. Wells.
 He appeared on two episodes of Star Trek: Deep Space Nine as Leck, a Ferengi and on one episode of Star Trek: Voyager as a Malon freighter pilot.

 In 1977, Camp appeared in three episodes of The Feather and Father Gang.
 In the 1978 opening season of WKRP in Cincinnati, Camp guest-starred in the fifth episode as Del Murdock, owner of Del's Stereo and Sound.
 He returned to WKRP as Johnny Fever's ex-wife's new fiancé.
 Also in 1978, he played Warren Beatty's valet, Bentley, in Heaven Can Wait.
 In 1980, he appeared as a semi-regular on Too Close for Comfort as Arthur Wainwright, the adventurous, youth-oriented boss of Henry Rush, and on the FOX sitcom Titus as Erin Fitzpatrick's alcoholic father, Merritt.
 He played Bart Furley, brother of Don Knotts' character Ralph Furley, on an episode of Three's Company, "Furley vs. Furley".
 He also voiced Professor Moriarty in the English dub of the anime series Sherlock Hound.

 He was the voice of Fenton Crackshell, aka GizmoDuck, on the Disney animated series DuckTales and its spinoff Darkwing Duck.
 He played the role of old Malcolm Corley in LucasArts' graphic adventure Full Throttle.
 He voiced the Prophet of Mercy in the 2004 video game Halo 2.

 He became Disney Studio's new voice of Merlin, following the death of Karl Swenson.
 Camp also voiced for Hanna–Barbera; as Greedy Smurf and Harmony Smurf on The Smurfs series and all of HB's Smurf television specials, Count Dracula in Scooby-Doo and the Reluctant Werewolf, Turk Tarpit in The Jetsons Meet the Flintstones, Mr. Gruber in Paddington Bear, The Grand Dozer on Potsworth & Co., several villains of the week from A Pup Named Scooby-Doo and Barney Rubble as a kid in The Flintstone Kids.
 Camp's final work was on the film Hard Four in early 2005, as well as a musical album produced by James Lee Stanley called Sweet Joy, completed shortly before his death.

-Personal life
+Personal life and death

 He married Rasjadah Lisa Jovita Cisz in 1961, and they had six children.
 His wife died in 2002.

-Death

-Camp died of a heart attack on October 2, 2005, four weeks before his 71st birthday.
+Camp died of a heart attack on October 2, 2005, at age 70.
 He was survived by his six children and thirteen grandchildren.